uicrooks/shopify-theme-lab-docs/docs/guide/deployment.md

 └─ dist-code/            <- to here
 ```

+3. Follow the Shopify GitHub integration [Instructions](https://shopify.dev/themes/tools/github/getting-started) and select your main brach from the dist repo for the Shopify GitHub integration.

+### Other

-The [Shopify docs](https://shopify.dev/themes/best-practices/version-control) describe several other ways how to set up version control.
+The [Shopify docs](https://shopify.dev/themes/best-practices/version-control) describe several other ways how to set up version control with a custom build-workflow.